sierdzio/stimeline/README.md

  - uncompressed (open) saves (.json)

 Both are very alike.
 In fact, a TMLN file is just a simple ZIP archive made from the JSON type + all aditional artifacts (pictures).
+For more information on how file saving and loading work in sTimeline, see SSave class.

 ## Compiling